ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 {: #prepare_code}

-### Apply the 12 factor principles
+### Apply the 12-factor principles

 The [twelve-factor app](https://12factor.net/) is a methodology for building cloud native applications and you should understand and apply it when moving applications to containers and orchestrating these via Kubernetes.

-Here are some of key principles that apply to this tutorial:
+Here are some of the key principles that apply to this tutorial:

 - **Codebase** - All source code and configuration files are tracked inside a version control system (e.g. a GIT repository).

 - **Build, release, run** - The 12-factor app uses strict separation between the build, release, and run stages.
 This can be automated with an integrated DevOps delivery pipeline to build and test the application before deploying it to the cluster.
-Checkout the [Continuous Deployment to Kubernetes tutorial](continuous-deployment-to-kubernetes.html) to learn how to set up a continuous integration and delivery pipeline.
+Check out the [Continuous Deployment to Kubernetes tutorial](continuous-deployment-to-kubernetes.html) to learn how to set up a continuous integration and delivery pipeline.
 It covers the set up of source control, build, test and deploy stages and will show you how to add integrations such as security scanners, notifications, and analytics.

-- **Backing Services** - Your application code can connect to many services, such as databases, messaging queues or even AI services.
+- **Backing Services** - Your application code can connect to many services, such as databases, message queues or even AI services.
 These services (e.g. a database) can be installed locally in a separate node or used "as a service" in the cloud.
 In either case, the service is referenced by a simple endpoint (URL) and accessed through service credentials.
 Your code shouldn’t know the difference.

 - **Config** - All configuration information is stored in environment variables, and no service credentials are hardcoded within the application.